 - The first two games mostly work on the premise "Seath good, Guyra bad."
-However, in King's Field III it turns out that both were ultimately mistakes, created by a higher power who thought introducing religion would give people meaning in their lives.
-It backfired, horribly, as the two gods took their roles a little too seriously and started actually trying to dominate the world.
-Incidentaly, the final boss of the game is Seath, who is represented as a shining white figure who uses light-based attacks.
+However, in King's Field III it turns out that both were ultimately mistakes, the result of a higher power, Vallad, who tried to create his own pair of demigods to help him stop the world from devolving into chaos after his two brother gods got bored and fucked off back to where their creator, Sylval, was sleeping.
+It backfired horribly due to an unnamed seed of evil hiding deep within the world corrupting the two new demigods, leading them to take their roles a little too seriously and started actually trying to dominate the world.
+Incidentally, the final boss of the game is Seath, who is represented as a shining white figure who uses light-based attacks.

 - Somewhat in King's Field II - if you die near the beginning of the game you have to either restart from the beginning or reload your save game.
 Once you've unlocked Seath's Fountain though, then you'll always come back there with all your gold, experience and inventory intact.

-- Actually, all three games use Dragon Stones to fuel resurrection; the third game is just the only one of the trilogy where no additional action (activation of a recovery fountain) is required as a prerequisite.
+- All three games use Dragon Stones to fuel resurrection, but the third game is the only one in the original trilogy where no additional action (activation of a recovery fountain) is required as a prerequisite.
 Die without a Dragon Stone in any of the three games?
 Start from the beginning again (or, more likely, reload a save).
 Die with a Dragon Stone but without having activated the necessary fountain in I or II?
 Same.

-- Did You Just Punch Out Cthulhu?: By the end of the Verdite trilogy, you've killed both the major gods.
+- Did You Just Punch Out Cthulhu?: By the end of the Verdite trilogy, you've killed both the major demigods.